bruj0/helm-vault-gcp-kms/README.md

-# Vault Helm Chart
+# HashiCorp Vault Helm Chart

-This directory contains a Kubernetes chart to deploy a Vault to GKE with KMS unsealing.
+This directory contains a Kubernetes chart to deploy HashiCorp Vault to GKE with KMS unsealing.

 ## Prerequisites Details